 If you are trying to migrate images from Google Photos to another, this article provides you five ways to help you move photos between two Google accounts.

-Though it is common to use multiple Google Photos accounts, transferring photos between Google accounts is still not easy.
-Then, if anyone wants to copy photos from one Google account to another, is there a straightforward way to migrate photos quickly?
+Though it is common to use multiple Google Photos accounts, transferring Google Photos to another account is still not easy.
+Then, if anyone wants to move Google Photos to another account, is there a straightforward way to migrate photos quickly?
 Luckily, the answer is YES.

 The following part will introduce 5 ways to show you how to move photos from one Google account to another.
 You can choose a method you like based on your situation.